The Poem “Jabberwocky" by Lewis Carroll

 The poet presents a heroic character who defeats a monster.
 This reflects the theme of courage.
 It shows how imagination can convey real-life values.

 Q6.
-What is the poet’s writing style?
+What is the poet’s writing style in the poem “Dover Beach” by Matthew Arnold?

 His style is unique, imaginative, and playful.
 He combines storytelling with fantasy elements.
 This makes his work different from traditional poetry.

 Q7.
-How does the poet create suspense?
+How does the poet create suspense in the poem “Dover Beach” by Matthew Arnold?

 He builds suspense through warnings and descriptions.
 The sudden appearance of the monster adds tension.
 This keeps the reader engaged.